zhongrui7/EXAFS-data-reduction/README.md

 It includes two parts:

-The fist part commits the pre-edge subtraction, post-edge fitting, E-to-k conversion, k-space weighting, windowing, fast Fourier Transform, and inverse Fourier Transform for amplitude and phase function extraction.
+The fist part commits the pre-edge subtraction, edge normalization, post-edge fitting, E-to-k conversion, k-space weighting, windowing, fast Fourier Transform, and inverse Fourier Transform for amplitude and phase function extraction.

 The second part is designed to extract local coordiation parameters of X-ray absorbing atom